 The Night Before Christmas by Nikolai Gogol (1831)

-I’ll be honest, at first glance this one sounded a bit odd to me, but I was intrigued to learn that this story is read aloud to children in Russia and Ukraine on Christmas Eve, and it’s inspired several films and operas through the years.
+I’ll be honest: at first glance, this one sounded a bit odd to me, but I was intrigued to learn that this story is read aloud to children in Russia and Ukraine on Christmas Eve, and it’s inspired several films and operas through the years.
 The local blacksmith and the devil fall in love with the same girl, and they start competing with each other to win her heart.
 It all comes to a head on Christmas Eve.
-This book is described by fans as “scary and hilarious and jolly” and “darkly comical.”
+Fans describe this book as “scary and hilarious and jolly” and “darkly comical.”
 Perfect for those who love a gothic tale.

 Beartown